 Your child's healthcare provider will ask about your child's health history and symptoms.

-- Blood and urine tests.
-Blood and urine are tested in a lab.
+Blood and urine tests.
+Blood and urine are sent to a lab for testing.

 CT scan.
-This test uses a series of X-rays and a computer to make detailed images of the body.
+This test uses a series of X-rays and a computer to make detailed images of the inside

 MRI.
 This test uses large magnets, radio waves, and a computer to make detailed images

 of the inside of the body.